arch-alessandro/arch-alessandro/README.md

 - **Vector Graphics**: Inkscape
 - **Image Editing**: GIMP

-During my transition, I learned that to achieve what I need, I must understand the tools at my disposal.
+During my transition, I learned that to achieve what I need I must understand the tools at my disposal.
 The spirit of Open Source taught me just that.
 I improved thanks to the sharing of tutorials and guidance available online from other passionate individuals, both young and old, creating an environment of continuous learning and growth.

 ## Sharing and Collaboration
 I strongly believe in the spirit of sharing.
 For this reason, I intend to share some of my knowledge: